 Registration, Cancellation, and Refund Policies

-We use Zoom for our classroom.
+We use Zoom for our virtual classroom.
 Please check the requirements here to make sure that you’ll be able to participate.